-The Danish Jews have been here for over 400 years.
+The Danish Jews have been here for almost 400 years.
 The first Jews arrived in 1622 and today it is estimated that only 8000 Jews live in Denmark.
 Most of them are located in Copenhagen, some at Fyn and a few in Jutland.

 If you are a tourist – and in Copenhagen – here are a few tips to what you can see and do.